cenk1cenk2/html-cv2/content/bio.md

 One of the joys of my life is to discuss this "nerdy" stuff with like-minded people and exchange ideas even though according to my experience they are rarer than unicorns.

-[^1]: yeah, i know that picture is quite old and i am a older man that does not look like that anymore
+[^1]: yeah, i know that picture is quite old and i am an much older man that does not look like that anymore